havlicekdev/JsonToClass/README.md

 ## Json To Class Javascript Demo
-This demo show how to import JSON data and convert into Javascript object.
+This demo shows how to import JSON data and convert into Javascript object.
 Then it is possible to use standard object´s methods and attributes.